-Tow the machine following the instructions contained in the Operation and Maintenance Instruction Manual.
+Tow the machine following the instructions contained in the Operator's manual.

 ENGINE

 Do not run the engine in closed buildings without proper ventilation capable to remove harmful exhaust fumes.

 Do not place head, body, limbs, feet, hands or fingers near rotating fans or belts.
 Be especially careful near blower fans.